 - Oops!Something went wrong.Please try again later.

-Somero Enterprises (LON:SOM) has had a great run on the share market with its stock up by a significant 22% over the last three months.
+Somero Enterprises' (LON:SOM) stock is up by a considerable 17% over the past three months.
 Since the market usually pay for a company’s long-term fundamentals, we decided to study the company’s key performance indicators to see if they could be influencing the market.
-Particularly, we will be paying attention to Somero Enterprises' ROE today.
+In this article, we decided to focus on Somero Enterprises' ROE.

 Return on Equity = Net Profit (from continuing operations) ÷ Shareholders' Equity

 So, based on the above formula, the ROE for Somero Enterprises is:

 49% = US$31m ÷ US$65m (Based on the trailing twelve months to June 2021).